xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 ### Using Dune Analytics
 Dune Analytics has a tonne of tables that you can query.
-In this article, I'll be using the `dex.trades` [table](https://docs.dune.xyz/data-tables/data-tables), which is a table containing the following fields:
+In this article, I'll be using the `dex.trades` [table](https://docs.dune.xyz/data-tables/data-tables).
+The data on dex.trades shows all transaction recorded on Dexs.
+You could search by contract address for the particular pool.
+You could rank value of the pools of similar asset type by protocol.
+The kinds of queries you can do are endless.
+Below is the table schema (field name in bold), followed by short descriptions of the field:

-### dex.trades table schema:
+***dex.trades table schema:***
 - [date] ***block_time***
 - [string] ***token_a_symbol*** - ‘swap from’
 - [string] ***token_b_symbol*** - ‘swap to’